 If you feel your branding has grown outdated in any of these ways, a rebrand (or a brand “refresh”) is a smart move.

 If most of your answers were “true”, a rebrand is probably not the right move for you and your business right now.
 By answering “true” to all or most of the above questions, you’ve confirmed that your motivation for rebranding might harm your business more than help and/or your current brand is already performing its most important tasks well.

-If you answered “false” to all or most of the above questions, rebranding your business would be very beneficial.
-Unlike your current branding, your new brand designs should be focused on appealing to your unique target audience, instantly conveying your value, staying in line with your business goals and offerings, and appearing modern, easy to use, and relevant to your market.
+If you answered “false” to any or most of the above questions, rebranding your business would be very beneficial.
+Unlike your current branding, your new brand should be focused on appealing to your unique target audience, instantly conveying your value, staying in line with your business goals and offerings, and appearing modern, easy to use, and relevant to your market.